-A franchise resale is the purchase of an existing and operating franchised business from a franchisee.
-A franchisee has the right to operate the franchise from a franchisor during a specified time period within a specified geographic area as outlined in a franchise agreement.
+A franchise resale is the purchase of an existing franchised business from a franchisee.
+A franchisee is given the right to operate a franchise from a franchisor during a specified time period within a specified geographic area as outlined in a franchise agreement.
 This contractual right (along with obligations on the part of the franchisee) is transferred to the buyer in a franchise resale from the franchisee (or seller) with the approval of the franchisor.
 The contractual rights of a franchisee granted by the franchisor include the right to operate the franchised business using the brand, franchised name, and business model created by the franchisor.
-In return, the franchisor imposes obligations, standards, royalties, and qualifications that a franchisee must meet in order to retain its contractual right to operate the franchise.
+In return, the franchisor imposes obligations, standards, royalties, and qualifications on the franchisee.

 Advantages of Franchised Businesses

 - The main advantage of owning a franchise is having the right to use an established brand that is known to the public and gives instant credibility for the franchisee.

 - A strong brand usually means that the franchisees are more successful than other similarly situated non-franchised businesses because they generate more sales with higher customer traffic as a result of their superior brand and business model.

 - This allows the franchisor to charge higher franchise fees while imposing stricter obligations and qualifications on the part of the franchisee.

 - Another advantage of franchised businesses is the training and support offered by the franchisor to its franchisees.

 - New business owners in particular often need and desire this training and support in order to properly run and grow their business.

 - Lastly, a major advantage of a franchised business is the lower supply costs that a franchisee frequently obtains due to group price discounts.

 - Lower supply costs means higher net margins and a stronger business model for the franchisee.